modernish/modernish/README.md

   it is whitespace, or field terminator if it is non-whitespace.
 (Note that shells with [`QRK_IFSFINAL`](#user-content-quirks) treat both whitespace and non-whitespace characters as separators.)
+* One of `--glob` or `--fglob`.
+These operators safely apply shell pathname expansion (globbing) to the *word*s given.
+Each *word* is taken as a pattern, whether or not it contains any wildcard characters.
+For any resulting pathname that starts with `-` or `+` or is identical to `!` or `(`, `./` is prefixed to keep various commands from misparsing it as an option or operand.
+Non-matching patterns are treated as follows:
+    * `--glob`: Any non-matching patterns are quietly removed.
+    * `--fglob`: All patterns must match.
+Any nonexistent path terminates the program.
+Use this if your program would not work after a non-match.
+* `--base=`*string*.
+This operator prefixes the given *string* to each of the *word*s, after first applying field splitting and/or pathname expansion if specified.
+  If `--glob` or `--fglob` are given, then the *string* is used as a base directory path for pathname expansion, without expanding any wildcard characters in that base directory path itself.
+  If such base directory can't be entered, then if `--glob` was given, all *word*s are removed, or if `--fglob` was given, the program terminates.

+If multiple operators are given, their mechanisms are applied in the following order: split, glob, base.

 #### Important `var/local` usage notes ####
 * Due to the limitations of aliases and shell reserved words, `LOCAL` has